Our expertise

 Ventilation, temperature and humidity are constantly monitored and readjusted according to weather conditions, if necessary.

-This allows the ceramics to dry gently, without rushing them, keeping the homogeneity of their internal structure intact.
+This allows the ceramics to dry gently, without shocking them, keeping intact the homogeneity of their internal structure.

 This simple, but essential operation, requires the necessary time because it contributes to the mechanical resistance of the ceramics and prevents them from any micro-cracks which then reflect their capacity of radius of action and autonomy of irrigation.

-Pottery JAMET's 45 years of experience have taught us never to force this crucial stage in the quality of Ollas-JAMET ® and decisive in avoiding cracked or non-cracked ceramics, but with micro-leaks, after firing.
+The 45 years of experience of Poterie JAMEThave taught us never to force this crucial step in the quality of Ollas-JAMET ® and decisive in avoiding ceramics that are cracked or not cracked but with micro-leaks after firing.

 Drying time